EntropyString/EntropyString-Swift/README.md

 As described in [Secure Bytes](#SecureBytes), `EntropyString` automatically generates random bytes using either `SecRandomCopyBuf` or `arc4random_buf`.
 These functions are fine, but you may have a need to provide your own btyes, say for deterministic testing or to use a specialized byte genterator.
 The `RandomString.entropy(of:using:bytes)` function allows passing in your own bytes to create a string.

+Suppose we want a string capable of 30 bits of entropy using 32 characters.
+We pass in 4 bytes (to cover the 30 bits):

   ```swift
   import EntropyString